guardian/thrashers/README.md

 Due to multiple reports of the site crashing on older devices (iPad 2s, older Android smartphones, etc...), it's best to keep animations and transitions to a minimum unless they add a lot of value.

+**All animation should be wrapped with a class `flashing-image` so that user's with accessibility issues can remove them.
+This class will `display: none` the element if the user preference is set.**

 ### Javascript

 Due to the way we inject the thrashers into `frontend` we can't add `<script>` tags in the html.
 These are stripped out.
 The work around we've come up with so far, is to have a 1x1px image with an onload event that adds a `<script>` tag.